kgeographer/linking-linked-places/README.md

 	* attestations of historical geographic movement, such as journeys, routes, and flows (e.g. of commodities, people, or information)
 	* historical gazetteer records
 	* historical periods
-* **Linked Places**, a web application with a web map linked to a traditional timeline and/or _temporal geometry_ visualizations
+* **Linked Places**, a web application featuring (at the moment) a web map linked to a traditional timeline.
+The next phase development will add _temporal geometry_ visualizations and some basic network analysis and visualizations.
 * **topotime.js**, a JavaScript library for rendering GeoJSON&#8209;T data in web apps such as Linked Places.
 Its dependencies at the moment include the Leaflet, Simile Timeline, and D3 libraries, as well as [...TBD]
 * **topotime.py**, a Python package that reads GeoJSON&#8209;T data and can (a) generate and analyze _temporal geometries_; (b) perform basic network measures

-All of these are under active development or in a design phase, so the contents of this repo are dynamic "works-in-progress."
+All of these are either in active development or design, so the contents of this repo are dynamic "works-in-progress."
 Comments, suggestions, and reasonably polite brickbats are welcome.

 Documentation will be maintained on the Topotime [project wiki](https://github.com/kgeographer/topotime/wiki)